ansys/pymapdl/docs/index.rst

 Interactive Control
 ~~~~~~~~~~~~~~~~~~~
-``pyansys`` lets you create an instance of ANSYS and send commands to it pythonically:
+You can create an interactive instance of MAPDL using ``pyansys`` to
+send commands to it Pythonically, plot meshes and geometry within
+python, and access underlying results directly through python.
+Here's
+a sample code snippet.

 .. code:: python